gemfony/geneva/examples/geneva/17_GMPISubClients/README.md

 # MPI Sub-Clients

-TODO: update this readme

-This example shows how to use the GMPIConsumerT with MPI sub-clients.
-The MPI-Consumer distributes the individuals via MPI to clients/workers.
+This example shows how to use the GMPISubClientOptimizer.
-Additionally, in this example each of those clients talks to a number of clients while calling the calculateFitness function of the individual.
-So we have two layers of MPI.

-To make this work we have to initialize MPI ourselves and create inter-communicators.
-This way the Geneva-clients can talk to the Geneva server using one communicator and the clients can talk to the sub-clients using another communicator.
+It offers all functionality of Go2 but additionally adds the functionality of creating MPI-sub-clients.

+You can set the size of the sub-client networks via the `subClientGroupSize` parameter in the `GMPISubClientOptimizer.json` config file.

-To run this example with 1 server, 4 clients and 3 sub-clients for each of the clients use:
+For example to run this example with 1 server, 4 clients and 3 sub-clients for each of the clients use:

 ``````
     mpirun --oversubscribe -np 17 ./GMPISubClients --consumer mpi
 ``````

-NOTE: if you want to change the amount of sub-clients you have to change the constant DEFAULT_N_SUB_CLIENTS in the GMPISubClients.cpp file.
+The amount of subgroups will automatically be calculated from the number of processes started with mpirun and the size of the subgroups set through the configuration file.